Mjz86/C_colon/mcc.md

 ---
 syntax?

+*note :
+the syntax is being experimented on as im writing the compiler.

 im not certain on syntax, it may not be good, im not an expert on syntax and this specification isnt mostly about syntax, however i think this might be good? anyway, im open to other syntax choices, for example trailing await, exceptions, or a qualifier rename, ect. maybe even cppfront syntax.